chrisckwong821/Blog/_posts/2017-09-01-Numerai_Tutorial-2.md

 ```

 The code basically specifies the test data with a label of 1, and specify the training data with a label of 0.
 Then we apply the classifier to train the data era by era, select only the certain top range of training data.
-RandomForest with n_estimator 30 above performs quite well in the classification, usually losing only a few datapoint, but takes almost half an hour to complete one loop(all era for once) in my Mac when I use one core only.
+RandomForest with n_estimator 30 above performs quite well in the classification, usually misclassify only a few datapoints, but takes almost half an hour to complete one loop(all era for once) in my Mac when I use one core only.

 If you want an iterative way to screen out data, while each time only screen out a small portion, you can easily do it by recursively feeding the data back into the function, until the number of data meets your target.
 In fact that is what I would recommend because it includes more stability and avoids screening out a lot of information in one go.
 However it would take quite a few hours to complete then.